Archie Andrews: The Archies

-In other media
+Appearances

 Radio

 Montana's characters were heard on radio in the early 1940s.
 Archie Andrews began on the NBC Blue Network on May 31, 1943, switched to Mutual in 1944, and then continued on NBC radio from 1945 until September 5, 1953.
 The program's original announcer was Kenneth Banghart, later succeeded by Bob Shepard (during the 1947–48 season, when Swift and Company sponsored the program) and Dick Dudley.
 Archie was first played by Charles Mullen (1943–1944), Jack Grimes (1944) and Burt Boyar (1945), with Bob Hastings (1945–1953) as the title character during the NBC years.
 Jughead was portrayed by Hal Stone, Cameron Andrews and later by Arnold Stang.
 Stone later wrote about his radio career in his autobiography, Relax...
 Archie!
 Re-laxx!
 (Bygone Days Press, 2003).
 During the NBC run, Rosemary Rice portrayed Betty, Gloria Mann portrayed Veronica, Alice Yourman portrayed Archie's mother, Mary Andrews and Arthur "Art" Kohl was Archie's father, Fred Andrews.